open-format/js/README.md

 ### Javascript

-Create a fungible (ERC20) token on the Polygon Mumbai network, mint 1000 tokens and send to to a wallet address:
+Create a fungible (ERC20) token on the Polygon Mumbai network, mint 1000 tokens and send to a wallet address:

 ```ts
 const sdk = new OpenFormatSDK({